 Other road-based forms of public transport have not been fairing so well though, especially in Britain.
 Since 2010, service reductions caused by government public spending cuts have led to a loss of faith in bus services that only grew ever worse.
 The current government is talking about increasing spending on bus service provision but it remains to be seen what effect that will have.
 After all, there have been numerous withdrawals and some major business failures in recent years.

-In the U.K., train travel kept increasing in spite of continuing fare rises whose ostensible aim was to pay for service improvements.
-The pandemic changed all that and extra government funding was needed and numerous franchises came to early endings.
-A few months ago, we even had the announced of a big change in the form of the coming creation of Great British Railways to allow for a more joined-up approach to running Britain’s railways, albeit one that not only has to deal with central government but also devolved administrations.
+In the U.K., train travel kept increasing despite continuing fare rises whose ostensible aim was to pay for service improvements.
+The pandemic changed all that so extra government funding was needed and numerous franchises came to early endings.
+A few months ago, we even had the announcement of a big change in the form of the forthcoming creation of Great British Railways to allow for a more joined-up approach to running Britain’s railways, albeit one that not only has to deal with central government but also devolved administrations.
 The position in other parts of the world has escaped me until now but it might be time to check on that.